25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Emma Matsson

-Development manager for Age-friendly Gothenburg
+Development manager, Age-friendly Gothenburg

 Siri Arntzen-Ratnarajan